The NAS Award for Scientific Reviewing will be presented in 2015 in the field of biochemistry. Submit nomination now.

 Awarded to give recognition and pay tribute to authors who have performed significant service to science and their fellow scientists in writing scientific reviews that have influenced the course of scientific thinking.
 Supported by Annual Reviews in honor of J. Murray Luck, the award comes with a $10,000 prize.
-Scheduled for presentation in 2015 in biochemistry.

 The NAS Award for Scientific Reviewing was first awarded in 1979 to G. Alan Robinson in the field of pharmacology for his insightful contributions to the recognition of the pervasive biological importance of cyclic adenosine monophosphate.
 Since then, two recipients have gone on to win a National Medal of Science in the Biological Sciences (Eric Kandel, 1988; Victor A. McKusik, 2001) and two recipients proceeded to win a Nobel Prize (Eric Kandel, Medicine, 2000; Thomas Sargent, Economics, 2011).

 Sarah B. Hrdy, Professor Emeritus of the University of California, Davis, is the 2014 winner of the NAS Award for Scientific Reviewing – awarded in the field of biosocial interactions.
 Hrdy is honored for her insightful and visionary synthesis of a broad range of data and concepts from across the social and biological sciences to illuminate the importance of biosocial processes among mothers, infants, and other social actors in forming the evolutionary crucible of human societies.
 Hrdy’s award-winning writings on the evolution of social behavior and reproduction in humans and other animals have led to far-reaching, comparative insights into the biological and social natures of female reproduction, parenting and childcare, fundamentally changing the way we think about ourselves and our place in the natural world.

 How to Nominate: